This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Follow up with your healthcare provider as directed:

-- Avoid alcoholic or sedative medicine before you go to sleep.
-Alcohol and sedatives can relax the muscles and tissues around your throat which can block the airflow to your lungs.
+- Avoid alcohol or sedative medicine before you go to sleep.
+Alcohol and sedatives can relax the muscles and tissues around your throat, which can block the airflow to your lungs.

 - Sleep on your side or use pillows designed to prevent OSAS.
 This prevents your tongue or other tissues from blocking your throat.
 You can also raise the head of your bed.

 - You feel tired or depressed.